We all know the sensation of being low on gas.

 Blocked Oil Passage

-Removing a blockage is time-consuming, which makes it rather expensive.
-It requires specific tools and comprehensive knowledge of how to dismantle the system.
+Removing a blockage is time-consuming, which makes it quite expensive.
+It requires specific tools and extensive knowledge of how to dismantle the system.
 The process involves cleaning the lubrication system, including the cooling jets, passage lines, orifice dowels, hoses, plugs, and any auxiliary components.

-Your best bet is to hire a professional for this service, though oil system flushing products do exist, ranging from about $30 to $60.
+Your top bet is to hire an expert for this service, though oil system flushing products do exist, ranging from about $30 to $60.

 Dirty Oil Filter

-If your motor requires synthetic oil, anticipate spending a little more, possibly up to $125.
+If your motor requires synthetic oil, anticipate spending a tad more, potentially up to $125.

 Oil Quality/Grade